Neapolitan Pizza Sauce

 Notes

 What are San Marzano D.O.P. peeled tomatoes?
-Although “San Marzano” refers to both the plant and origin, DOP denomination makes the difference.
-Essentially, it refers to a specific variety of plum tomato grown in Italy’s Argo Sarnese-Nocerino region, near Naples, often hailed as superior in flavor and texture than the rest of canned tomatoes.
+Although “San Marzano” refers to the plant and origin, the DOP denomination makes the difference.
+Essentially, it refers to a specific variety of plum tomatoes grown in Italy’s Argo Sarnese-Nocerino region, near Naples, often hailed as superior in flavor and texture to the rest of canned tomatoes.
 True San Marzanos are protected and regulated under Italian law and will have a D.O.P. seal denoting this.
-When you see on the label “San Marzano-style,” isn’t the same.
-Only when tomatoes are labeled as “San Marzano” D.O.P.
-Italy adhere to strict DOP (the Italian protected designation of origin) guidelines, which governs where they’re grown and how they’re processed.
+When you see the label “San Marzano-style,” it isn’t the same.
+Only when tomatoes are labeled as “San Marzano” does D.O.P.
+Italy adhere to strict DOP (the Italian-protected designation of origin) guidelines, which govern where they’re grown and processed.

-Storage: it keeps well for up to 4 days, stored in glass container and covered.
+Storage: It keeps well for up to 4 days in the fridge, stored in a glass container and covered.
+It’s freezable.

-Nutrition facts: the nutrition values are for one serving and are based on an online nutrition calculator (the final drizzle of olive oil is not included).
-It’s an estimate only and it should not be considered as a substitute for a professional nutritionist’s advice.
+Nutrition facts: The nutrition values for one serving are based on an online nutrition calculator.
+It’s an estimate only, and it should not be considered a substitute for a professional nutritionist’s advice.
 Please see my disclosure policies.

 Nutrition